grafov/kiwi/README.md

 *Kiwi Logger* — this is a library with an odd logic that log your application data in its own strange way.

-Well... `kiwi` package is structured logger for key-value formats (Logfmt as default), highly customizable without hardcoded levels or nailed fields.
-It has dynamic filters that allow you change you logs on the fly in two aspects: reducing number of records and setting set of fields for each record.
+Well... `kiwi` package is structured logger for key-value formats (with *logfmt* as default), it highly customizable without hardcoded levels or nailed fields.
+It has dynamic filters that allow you change you logs on the fly in two aspects: reduce number of records and restrict fields for each record.
 It allows fine control on that should be logged in the moment and especially useful for debugging.
-So `kiwi` separates output logic (when and where you want write you logs) from logging itself (just log anything what you want).
+So `kiwi` separates output logic (when and where you want write) from logging process itself (just log anything what you want).

 ## Features offered by structered logging and logfmt generally and by Kiwi particularly

 * simple format with explicit key for each log message (*logfmt* like) for high readability by humans
 * optional JSON format that liked by machines
-* there are not nailed levels, not hardcoded fields in the format
+* has no nailed levels, no hardcoded fields
 * dynamic filtering of the output (change log verbosity and set of record fields on the fly)
 * can keep context of the application
-* fast forking of subloggers with inherited context
+* has fast forking of subloggers with inherited context
 * optional lazy evaluation of arguments for lowering logger footprint
 * it fast enough and careful about memory allocs (indeed it faster than popular logrus and log15)